MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/chatgpt-intelliJ.md

 ---
-title: 'Quickstart: Use GPT-35-Turbo via the Azure OpenAI Studio in IntelliJ IDEA'
+title: 'Quickstart: Get started using GPT-35-Turbo and GPT-4 with Azure OpenAI Service using IntelliJ'
 titleSuffix: Azure OpenAI Service
-description: Walkthrough on how to get started with Azure OpenAI and make your first completions call with IntelliJ IDEA.
+description: Walkthrough on how to get started with Azure OpenAI Service and make your first chat completions call with IntelliJ IDEA.
 services: cognitive-services
-manager: nitinme
 ms.service: azure-ai-openai
 ms.author: jialuogan
 ms.topic: include
 ms.date: 12/18/2023
 keywords:
 ---

+# Quickstart: Get started using GPT-35-Turbo and GPT-4 with Azure OpenAI Service in IntelliJ

+This article shows you how to get started with Azure OpenAI Service and use the chat models such as GPT-3.5-Turbo and GPT-4 to test and experiment with different parameters and data sources in IntelliJ IDEA.

 ## Prerequisites